dialpad/dialtone/packages/dialtone-icons/.github/CONTRIBUTING.md

 ### Important Folders and Files

+- `src/icons/svg`: All the source SVG icon files.
-- `src/svg`: All the source SVG icon files.
+- `src/illustrations/svg`: All the source SVG icon files.
 - `keywords-icons.json`: Contains the categories on which icons are going to be included and the keywords to make the icons more discoverable while searching on [Dialtone icons documentation](https://dialpad.design/components/icon.html).
+- `keywords-illustrations.json`: Contains the categories on which icons are going to be included and the keywords to make the icons more discoverable.
 - `icons.json`: This file is auto generated and used to list all the icons in Storybook.
+- `illustrations.json`: This file is auto generated and used to list all the illustrations in Storybook.

 ## Commit Message Convention